RSukant/Student_Registration_Form_Using_Html_Css_Javascript/README.md

 - Change Styles: Modify the style section within the index.html file or add an external CSS file to customize the look and feel of the app.
 - Add Features: Enhance the app by adding new features like edit/delete student details, validation for form inputs, and storing data persistently.

-## Contribution
-Feel free to fork this repository and submit pull requests.
-Any contributions, whether they are bug fixes, new features, or improvements to documentation, are welcome.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.